Honors Private Music Study

 Did you know Honors students with previous musical experience can participate in private music study with no additional cost to them?
 Students who successfully complete the audition process can take free private lessons for the first two semesters in the Honors College.
 The opportunity to take private lessons for academic credit is not open to beginners, but is intended for those who wish to continue previous study.
 Honors Private Music Study is intended for first-year Honors students who are NOT Music majors.
 Space is limited in some studios.

 Honors Private Music Study (1 cr.
 MUSC150) includes a weekly private lesson, a weekly 50-min repertory class, and participation in an approved music department ensemble (credits vary).
-If interested in auditioning for Honors Private Music Study, please complete this form.
+If interested in auditioning for Honors Private Music Study, please complete this form coming soon.

 - Popular ensembles include: Marching Band, Chamber Ensemble, Symphony Orchestra, Concert Choir, and Jazz Ensemble